 Rattling or hissing sounds

-AC systems make noise but oftentimes this noise can be an indication of a larger issue.
-If you start to notice unusual or loud noises coming from your AC unit then it may mean you need service.
+AC systems make noise, but sometimes this noise can be an indication of a larger issue.
+If you start to notice unusual or loud noises coming from your AC unit, it may mean you need service.

 AC unit won’t turn on

-It’s important to make sure their unit has power.
-If you know there is power running to the system it could be more complex like a compressor failure.
+It’s important to make sure the unit has power.
+If you know there is power running to the system, it could be a more complex issue like compressor failure.